dafo16ac/df-portfolio/README.md

 Here is my *Portfolio* with an overview of and respective links to my projects in Data Science - Engineering.

-It would be my pleasure to get in contact with you to further discuss ideas and implementation steps.
+It would be my pleasure to get in contact with you to further discuss ideas and opportunities.
 Feel free to reach out to me on LinkedIn at [Davide Fogarolo](https://www.linkedin.com/in/davide-fogarolo/).

 ## Projects Overview
 | Title | Repository | Topics | Start Date | Latest Update | v.